PowerCodersOrg/powercoders.org/site/content/alumni/izztollah.md

 image: /img/izzatollah_amani.jpg
 header_image: /img/izzatollah_amani_header.jpg
 background: >-
-  From Afghanistan, 29 years old, now Junior Software Engineer at Cognizant and student of informatics at Fachhochschule Rapperswil.
+  From Afghanistan, 29 years old, now Junior Software Engineer at Netcentric, a Cognizant company.
 quote: >-
   Every day when I left my house, I was never sure if I will get back in the evening.
 story: >-
-  Every day when I left my house, I was never sure if I will get back in the evening.”
+  **"Every day when I left my house, I was never sure if I will get back in the evening.”**

   These are the words of Izzatollah Amani who was forced to flee his home country Afghanistan as a 26 year-old and was able to take refuge in Switzerland.
 Here, he started a life quickly by learning German and completing two “Schnuppersemester” at the ETH Zurich.
 However, he wasn’t allowed to continue his studies because he couldn’t provide the required documents.